Coresignal Review

 The data API model is both more flexible and transparent: the subscription starts at $49/month and you can manage your subscription through self-service.
 Higher-tier subscription plans unlock additional features, such as access to historical headcount API and Employee data API webhooks.

 The API grants search credits for filtering the dataset and collection credits for fetching the data records.
 You get twice as many search than collect credits with any plan.
-It’s possible to buy up to 50,000 credits/month without talking to sales, and the balance is renewed every month.
+It’s possible to buy up to 500,000 credits/month without talking to sales, and the balance is renewed every month or yearly.

 Coresignal offers a way to try out its services, either through free credits or a sample of its datasets.